stemangiola/supervision/README.md

 Please add the following documentation to the README

 - list all directories in the local git directory (some of the will be also present in github) and what they include
-- list all R script and declare what they do in lay terms, what inputs they take and what outputs they produce
+- list all R scripts and declare what they do in lay terms, what inputs they take and what outputs they produce
 - list all local data files and what they include
 - Add all the steps with code for reproducing your results from raw data.
 For example,